New class: Milovan Đilas' analysis

 While Đilas posited that the new class was a social class with a distinct relationship to the means of production, he did not claim that this new class was associated with a self-sustaining mode of production.
 This claim, within Marxist theory, argues that the Soviet-style societies must eventually either collapse backwards towards capitalism, or experience a social revolution towards real socialism.
 This can be seen as a prediction of the downfall of the Soviet Union.
-Robert D. Kaplan's 1993 book Balkan Ghosts: A Journey through history also contains a discussion with Đilas, who used his model to anticipate many of the events that subsequently came to pass in the former Yugoslavia.
+Robert D. Kaplan's 1993 book Balkan Ghosts: A Journey through history also contains a discussion with Đilas, who used his model to anticipate many of the events that subsequently came to pass in the former Yugoslavia. Đilas also argues that a communist society has three phases: the revolutionary phase, the dogmatic phase, and the non-dogmatic phase.
+The new class does not perish despite attempts to moderate communist practices such as Yugoslavia’s workers' self-management or the reversal of Stalinist totalitarian policies of Khrushchev Thaw.
+Djilas argues these moderations are only concessions of the communist bureaucracy to appease the working class and therefore consolidate their new class rule.
 Marxists like Ernest Mandel have criticised Djilas for ignoring the existence of a new socio-economic system, which cannot be reconciled with the old class system.

 Similarity to other analyses

-While the specific notions of Đilas are his own development, the idea that bureaucrats in a typical Marxist–Leninist style state become a new class is not his original idea.
-Mikhail Bakunin had made this point in his International Workingmen's Association debates with Marx in the mid-to-late 19th century.
-This idea was repeated after the Russian revolution by anarchists like Kropotkin and Makhno, as well as some Marxists.
+Mikhail Bakunin had made a point in his International Workingmen's Association debates with Marx in the mid-to-late 19th century of bureaucrats becoming a new oppressive class in socialist states.
+This idea was repeated after the Russian revolution by anarchists like Peter Kropotkin and Nestor Makhno, as well as some Marxists.
 In 1911, Robert Michels first proposed the Iron law of oligarchy, which described the development of bureaucratic hierarchies in supposedly egalitarian and democratic socialist parties.
 It was later repeated by a leader of the Russian Revolution, Leon Trotsky through his theory of degenerated workers state.
-Mao Zedong also had his own version of this idea developed during the Socialist Education Movement to criticize the Communist Party of China under Liu Shaoqi.
+Mao Zedong also had his own version of this idea developed during the Socialist Education Movement to criticize the Chinese Communist Party under Liu Shaoqi.
 This wide range of people over the decades had different perspectives on the matter, but there was also a degree of core agreement on this idea.

-The work of Friedrich Hayek also anticipated much of Đilas' new class criticism without placing them in a Marxist context, such as in The Road to Serfdom.
-American neoconservatives adapted New Class analysis in their theory of the managerial state.
-Karl Popper's criticisms of utopian social pursuits in The Open Society and Its Enemies, especially in note 6 to Chapter 18 and related text, are markedly similar to Đilas' views, which were nonetheless developed independently.
+Đilas' New Class has also been likened to the professional–managerial class seen in advanced capitalist societies.
+In fact, originating with James Burnham's famous discussion thereof, there is a whole tradition that posits a purportedly very troublesome convergence between especially the Chinese and Western political order along such lines.